MaximSt11/GrTr/README.md

 python main.py
 ```
 You can adjust:
-- number of TSS folds
+- number of TSS folds  (in main.py)
-- ratio of train/test period length
+- ratio of train/test period length (in optimizer.py)

 ### 2. Run Live Trading (Bybit)
 Review and adjust configs: